 To contextualize this, let’s look at an Overwatch match between the London Spitfire and the New York Excelsior from June 8.
 The Excelsior are one of the best active Overwatch teams, so they were favored over London in this match.
 The odds featured New York at -276 and London at +204, meaning if you wanted to win $100 on New York, you would have needed to wager $276.
 Conversely, if you placed a $100 bet on London and they pulled off the upset, you’d take home $204.

-Negative odds represent favorites, and the number following the negative is the amount you would need to wager to win $100.
+Negative odds represent favorites.
+The number following the negative is the amount you would need to wager to win $100.
 Positive odds are underdogs, and a $100 bet would win you whatever number follows the plus.

 There are other kinds of wagers that are a little more complicated, but all cash bets follow the same odds structure.
 For instance, you can also bet matches with a handicap to get better odds.